subquery/documentation/docs/subquery_network/node_operators/setup/install-linux.md

-# Install Indexing Service on Linux
+# Install Node Operator Service on Linux

-Let's see how to run the Indexer Service on a cloud provider.
+Let's see how to run the Node Operator Service on a cloud provider.

-## Run Indexer Services on Cloud Linux Instance
+## Run Node Operator Services on Cloud Linux Instance

 We will use a Linux EC2 instance from AWS in the following examples.